UNSAT3D/unsat/README.md

 ### Using `poetry` (recommended)

+1. Clone repo: `git clone git@github.com:UNSAT3D/unsat.git`
-1. Navigate to the project folder
+2. Navigate to the project folder: `cd unsat`
+3. If necessary install poetry: `pip install poetry`
-2. Run `poetry install`
+4. Run `poetry install`

-Your working environment can be activated via `poetry shell`.
+Your working environment can be activated via `poetry shell`, or to use it in a single command, prefix it with `poetry run`.
 More information on poetry available [here](https://python-poetry.org/).

+To access weights and biases, run `poetry run wandb login` once, and copy your API key found [here](https://wandb.ai/authorize).

 ### Weights and biases